Azure/aztk/docs/10-clusters.md

 ### Interact with your Spark cluster
 By default, the `aztk spark cluster ssh` command port forwards the Spark Web UI to *localhost:8080*, Spark Jobs UI to *localhost:4040*, and Spark History Server to your *locahost:18080*.
 This can be [configured in *.aztk/ssh.yaml*](../docs/13-configuration.md##sshyaml).

-### Jupyter
-Once the appropriate ports have been forwarded, simply navigate to the local ports for viewing.
-In this case, if you used port 8888 (the default) for Jupyter then navigate to [http://localhost:8888.](http://localhost:8888)

-__The notebooks will only be persisted to the local cluster.__ Once the cluster is deleted, all notebooks will be deleted with them.
-We recommend saving the notebooks elsewhere if you do not want them deleted.

 ## Next Steps
 - [Run a Spark job](./20-spark-submit.md)